mtl-brainhack-school-2019/memory_task_neuromod/README.md

 #### A Brief Introduction to Cognitive Neuroscience: {https://drive.google.com/file/d/18pzaJ2LAO5HN4JsgCkx1rnSsju32KLrN/view?usp=sharing}
 #### The aim of this code is to program an fMRI experiment very similar the CIMA-Q memory task with open tools.
 #### Protocol: 15 images are randomly shown to subject in one of four quadrants on screen.
 1 target image is shown twice.
 Subject must press a key when the repeated target image is displayed and indicate in which quadrant it previously appeared.
+###### The experiment actually shows 12 unique images and a target instead of 14 unique and a target to prevent needing to download any more heavy image category folder.
 ##### See project abstract here: {https://github.com/mtl-brainhack-school-2019/memory_task_neuromod/blob/master/projectAbstract.md "projectAbstract"}